 SEER and EER ratings tend to stick together.
 If the SEER rating for a central air conditioner is high, then its corresponding EER rating will probably be high as well.

 EER ratings are important if you live in a region that’s predominantly hot and humid.
 EER ratings are derived from air conditioners that run continuously at full tilt while carrying a full load.
 In that situation, a higher EER means a more efficient system.

 SEER ratings are important if you live in an area with a moderate climate, well-defined seasons, and a wide range of temperatures in spring and summer.
 SEER ratings factor in the energy used for starting and stopping the unit.
 The higher the SEER, the more efficient an AC will be.

 Investing in a high-efficiency AC installation could entitle you to federal tax credits and other financial rewards.
 These incentives are designed to encourage consumers to make energy-efficient purchases.
 Your HVAC contractor can tell you more about it.

 If you’re an Elgin homeowner, quality air conditioning systems are available close to home.
-Visit us online at Pivotal Home Solutions to explore the latest and greatest in high-efficiency AC installation options.
+Visit us online at Oncourse Home Solutions to explore the latest and greatest in high-efficiency AC installation options.